 Fixing Yellow Leaves from Cooler Temperatures

 If it was only one night that the leaves were exposed to cooler temperatures, they might be salvageable.
 Unfortunately, the buds and blossom won’t.
-Exposure to cooler degrees is the number one cause for bud blast,
+Exposure to cooler degrees is the number one cause for bud blast, by the way.

 Move your orchid away from the draft coming from the window, and keep the night temperatures down, but not all the way down.